This thread has been bookmarked. Visit your bookmarked threads to review.

 I believe what he wants is a system which automatically knows when to skim the boiler and performs the functions automatically without any interaction from someone.
 When you skim a steam boiler your rolling the oils off of the top of the water, often using heat to keep the water hot though others prefer a cold skim.

 I skimmed my boiler 6 times before it was clean enough for me and I found the hotter I got it without boiling, the better she skimmed.
 I'm fairly certain the reason it took me 6 times was a combination of learning how to skim and the use of too much dope by a dope (me).Weil-McLain EG-45 connected to 392sqft of radiation via two 2" risers into a 3" drop header and 2" equalizer.
-Using Rectorseal Steamaster water treatment to greatly reduce corrosion in the boiler.
+EcoSteam ES-20 Advanced Control for Residential Steam boilers.
+Rectorseal Steamaster water treatment

 Steam system pictures updated 6/5/14.